spacekit-xyz/spacekit-projects/README.md

 # SpaceKit Projects

-SpaceKit Projects will be the repository which contains examples of how to utilize the SpaceKit Network and SpaceKit Agents.
+A collection of SpaceKit Projects to serve as an example of how to build, train and deploy agents on SpaceKit.